Kremlin-dev/E-Learning-Platform/README.md

 <img src="./homepage.png" width="100%" />

-The Application was built with a combination of Django and Flask frameworks for the backend, and for the frontend, we have utilized HTML, CSS, JavaScript, and the Tailwind CSS framework.
+The Application was built with a combination of PostgreSQL, python and Flask framework for the backend, and for the frontend, we have utilized HTML, CSS, JavaScript, and the Tailwind CSS framework.
 Our goal is to create a powerful and efficient learning platform that offers a smooth and intuitive user experience.